Money Smart Athlete Blog

 By Marianna Kazazi, The Sports Financial Literacy Academy

-Elite athletes and entrepreneurs tend to have so much more in common than one would think.
-Elite athletes possess characteristics, habits and personality traits that help them succeed in sports, which can also be applied to the field of business.
+Elite athletes and entrepreneurs tend to have more in common than one might think.
+Athletes possess characteristics, habits, and personality traits that help them succeed in sports, which can also be applied to business.

-Specifically, since sports require a lot of effort and sacrifices, athletes need to show discipline and dedication- traits directly related to the business environment and to the way successful entrepreneurs work.
-Athletes and entrepreneurs are known to be risk-takers who are not afraid to fail.
-They will always get up and try again until they succeed, with great resilience.
-A great example of an athlete showing resilience is freestyle swimmer Tom Dean, who struggled with Covid-19 twice ahead of the Olympics.
-Dean focused on training, once he recovered, and became a gold medalist.
-This type of resilience and determination can be considered as the foundation of entrepreneurship, in an ever-changing business environment.
+Sports require significant effort and sacrifices, demanding discipline and dedication—traits directly related to the business environment and how successful entrepreneurs operate.
+Both athletes and entrepreneurs are known to be risk-takers who aren’t afraid to fail.
+They will always try again until they succeed, demonstrating great resilience.
+A great example of resilience is freestyle swimmer Tom Dean, who struggled with Covid-19 twice ahead of the Olympics.
+Once he recovered, Dean focused on training and became a gold medallist.
+This resilience and determination are foundational to entrepreneurship in an ever-changing business environment.

-Additionally, athletes have a goal-oriented and self-driven approach to their sport, adjusting their lifestyle in regards to their food, sleep and preparation, among other things, with the ultimate aim being the achievement of their goals.
-Goal-orientation is a common characteristic of some of the world’s most outstanding entrepreneurs.
+Athletes also have a goal-oriented and self-driven approach to their sport, adjusting their lifestyle with the ultimate goal of achieving success.
+This goal orientation is a common characteristic among some of the world’s most outstanding entrepreneurs.

-Another trait, which is more closely associated with team sports, is teamwork.
-Being a team player when it comes to entrepreneurship is an extremely important skill, fostering innovation and creativity, through the sharing of new ideas, developing creativity and efficiency.
-Being part of a team, means that people with different strengths come together to complement one another towards the collective achievement of a common objective.
+Teamwork, although more closely associated with team sports, is also crucial in entrepreneurship.
+Being a team player fosters innovation and creativity through the sharing of new ideas, developing creativity, and efficiency.
+In a team, people with different strengths complement one another toward achieving a common goal.

-All the aforementioned characteristics can contribute to a bright career in business and entrepreneurship for the elite athlete.
-However, in order to achieve that, constant education and self-improvement are vital to entrepreneurial growth.
+All of these characteristics can contribute to a successful business career for elite athletes.
+However, constant education and self-improvement are essential for entrepreneurial growth.

 The Money Smart Athlete® Blog is established and run by the Sports Financial Literacy Academy® (SFLA).
 Through its education programs, the SFLA has the vision to financially educate and empower athletes of all ages to become better people, not just better athletes.
 For more information on our courses, our SFLA Approved Trainer Program®, and how they can benefit you and your clients, please get in touch with us at [email protected].